Suspected member of terror outfit AQIS held in Bengal | Law-Order

 - India

-A Special Task Force (STF) of Kolkata Police arrested a suspected member of the terror outfit, Al Qaeda in the Indian subcontinent (AQIS), in West Bengal’s South 24 Parganas district, a senior officer said on Sunday.
+A suspected member of the terror outfit, Al Qaeda in the Indian subcontinent (AQIS), was arrested in West Bengal's South 24 Parganas district, a senior officer said.

-He was arrested on Saturday night from his hideout in Mathurapur in South 24 Parganas district.
+He was arrested from his hideout in Mathurapur by the Special Task Force of Kolkata Police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)